PennLINC/FlywheelTools/Paper.md

 #### 1. `fw-heudiconv-tabulate`

-The tabulate tool is used to parse and extract Dicom header information in a project (or within a filtered subset of that project) and tabulate this data for the user to examine with ease.
-By collecting Dicom header information into tabular format, the tabulate tool gives users a comprehensive overview of the different scanning sequences that have been collected in the query, including their sequence parameters.
-Additionally, users have the option to limit the tabulation to a unique combination of common Dicom header fields, which significantly decreases complexity of the table.
+The tabulate tool is used to parse and extract DICOM header information in a project (or within a filtered subset of that project) and tabulate this data for the user to examine with ease.
+By collecting DICOM header information into tabular format, the tabulate tool gives users a comprehensive overview of the different scanning sequences that have been collected in the query, including their sequence parameters.
+Additionally, users have the option to limit the tabulation to a unique combination of common DICOM header fields, which significantly decreases complexity of the table.
 The table output by this command can be written to a local disk if run from the command line, or is saved in the output section of a Flywheel gear if run on Flywheel.